Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Overlapping functions occur when multiple functions include the same basic block.
 We represent this sharing in our interprocedural CFG, but hide it at the function layer by using block aliases.

+A block alias represents a shared block in the context of one particular function, and any analysis or instrumentation performed on the alias is restricted to that function.